Fellowship for Visual Artists

 - $25,000 one-year unrestricted grant

-- Other opportunities to develop business skills to be fully self-supporting over time
+- Opportunities to develop business skills to achieve financial independence

 Learn more about the CCF Fellowship for Visual Artists through our online Artists’ Gallery.